Hydroelectricity (also known as 'hydro') is a well-developed renewable energy technology that has been around for more than a century.

 Smaller hydroelectric power stations (called mini or micro hydro) do not generally need dams but rely on naturally flowing water such as streams.
 These provide a good source of power and are often used as stand-alone systems not connected to the main electricity grid.

-Hydro power currently accounts for 40.1 per cent of the renewable electricity produced in Australia.
-The majority of this energy is generated by Tasmania's hydroelectric plants and the Snowy River Hydro Scheme in New South Wales.
+Hydro power accounted for 33.9 per cent of the renewable electricity produced in Australia in 2017.
+There are more than 120 working hydro power stations in Australia, with most of the nation's hydroelectricity generated by Hydro Tasmania's network of power plants and the Snowy Mountains Hydro Scheme in New South Wales.

 The future of hydroelectricity in Australia